TheMadRuffian/EACbrightspaceDARK/README.md

 * Click the following link to install
   * [Install](https://raw.githubusercontent.com/TheMadRuffian/EACbrightspaceDARK/main/brightspaceDARK.user.css)
 * Enjoy!
-* To disable: Click on the Stylus extension icon on the address bar and check "Turn all styles off"
+* To disable: Click on Stylus extension icon on the address bar and check "Turn all styles off"
+* To uninstall: Click on the "3 dots" next to the theme in Stylus extension icon on the address bar followed by clicking on delete.
+Note that uninstalling the extension prior to deleting the theme might cause undesirable effects.

 ### P.S.
 * Look for updates every once in a while